College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 Overview

-The college collaboration fund (CCF) is a new 12 month national programme of competitive grant funding for all statutory further education (FE) colleges.
+The College Collaboration Fund (CCF) is a national programme of competitive grant funding for all statutory further education (FE) providers.

 CCF enables colleges to collaborate and share good practice and expertise to address common quality improvement priorities.
+The fund builds on the previous Strategic College Improvement Fund (SCIF).

+As a result of the coronavirus (COVID-19) outbreak, the first application round for the CCF was cancelled.
+We have now adjusted the application process and opened the second round of the CCF to support FE colleges to respond to the current challenges around quality improvement and capitalise on good practice, including that developed through new ways of working.

+We have shortened the timeframe of the application round to allow you as much programme delivery time as possible.
+We will also ensure that you have access to funding as soon as possible.

 Aims of the programme

-CCF aims to:
+The CCF aims to:

-- develop greater collaboration between FE colleges, usually, but not exclusively, in the same geographic place
+- develop greater collaboration between FE colleges

-- stimulate quality improvement through developing sector-led approaches peer-to-peer support and sharing good practice
+- stimulate quality improvement through developing sector-led approaches to peer-to-peer support and sharing good practice

-- ensure sustainable FE provision through adopting process which supports high performance
+- ensure sustainable FE provision through adopting processes which support high performance

 - produce products and approaches to quality improvement that can be adopted by other FE providers